CsMansi/Web-Scraping-Project/README.md

 Solution: The approach was pivoted from requests to Selenium.
 By automating a real Chrome browser, the script could more accurately mimic a human user, successfully bypassing the initial block.

 Challenge 3: Dynamic Content Loading
 Even with Selenium, the script initially failed to find any profile data.
-The hypothesis was that the profile listings were being loaded dynamically with JavaScript after the initial page load.
+The hypothesis was that the profile listings were being loaded dynamically with JavaScript.
 The script was parsing the HTML before the data had a chance to appear.

 Solution: "Explicit Waits" (WebDriverWait) were implemented.
-This instructed the script to intelligently wait for a specific container element (div.listings) to be present on the page before attempting to parse the HTML, solving the timing issue.
+This instructed the script to intelligently wait for a specific container element to be present on the page before attempting to parse the HTML, solving the timing issue.

 Challenge 4: Advanced Bot Detection
 The final and most significant challenge was that even after successfully waiting for the content container to load, the script still could not find the specific profile links.

 Solution (Diagnosis): A debugging step was added to save the HTML content that Selenium was receiving to a file (debug.html).
 Upon inspection, it was discovered that the server was sending a simplified, JavaScript-disabled version of the page to the automated browser.
-This is an advanced bot detection technique where the server sends a basic HTML shell without the actual data rendered.
+This is an advanced bot detection technique.

 Final Outcome & Conclusion
 While the script is technically successful in launching a browser, navigating to the target, and waiting for content, the final data extraction was prevented by the website's advanced anti-scraping measures.